evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.fees.v1.QueryFeesContractsResponse"></a>
+<a name="evmos.fees.v1.QueryFeeContractsResponse"></a>

-### QueryFeesContractsResponse
+### QueryFeeContractsResponse
-QueryFeesContractsResponse is the response type for the Query/FeesContracts RPC method.
+QueryFeeContractsResponse is the response type for the Query/FeeContracts RPC method.

 | Field | Type | Label | Description |